Mnuchin rejects Democrats’ demand to hand over Trump’s tax returns, all but ensuring legal battle

 Mnuchin, in a letter to House Ways and Means Committee Chairman Richard Neal (D-Mass.), said he had consulted with the Justice Department and that they had concluded that it would not be lawful for the Trump administration to turn over the tax returns because of potential violations of privacy.

-Mnuchin added that requests from Congress “must reasonable serve a legitimate legislative purpose” and that the request from Democrats does not.
+Mnuchin added that requests from Congress “must serve a legitimate legislative purpose” and that the request from Democrats does not.

 A number of legal experts have said it would be unprecedented for Mnuchin to refuse to turn over the tax returns, as the power for lawmakers to seek the returns is written explicitly in a 1924 law.